 The WCJC Electronics Engineering Technology program has been placing graduates into industry for over 50 years.
 Students enrolled in the program learn electronics theory, and experience hands on training and skills in the laboratory setting.
 WCJC offers several Electronics labs equipped with industry standard test, measurement, and rework equipment enabling students to design, build, and test a multitude of circuits and projects.

 - Electronics Theory

 - Component level trouble shooting

 The program in Electronics Engineering Technology provides work-place experiences recommended by the U.S. Department of Labor Secretary's Commission on Achieving Necessary Skills (SCANS).

 Students may begin the program in the fall or spring semester.
 Students must earn a grade of "C" or higher in the program capstone course (CETT 2349) in order to graduate.

-Several courses in the program may be articulated through local agreements with area school districts.
+Some courses in the program may be articulated through local agreements with area school districts.
 Students can earn college credit toward this program while still in high School.
-For more information, contact your high school Tech Prep coordinator or the program director.
+For more information, contact your high school coordinator or the program director.